 The Tower (der Turm)

 The tower became known as “der schönste Turm der Christenheit”.
-Its spire is especially beautiful.
+Its lace-like spire is especially beautiful.
 But its architect had the nerve to plan a better one somewhere else.
 So his eyes were gouged out and that was the end of that.

 In the 17th century the Münster was hit by many storms.
 The tower was vulnerable to lightening strikes and caught fire several times.
 Tower watchmen were warmly dressed against the cold, and they had to carry a fire bucket.